cdgriffith/pi_streaming_setup/README.md

 The steps it will attempt to take:

-* Install nginx
+* Install FFmpeg OR (optional) Compile and Install FFmpeg ( with h264 hardware acceleration and nonfree libraries)
-* Install FFmpeg OR (optional) Compile and Install FFmpeg with h264 hardware acceleration
+* Install nginx for DASH / HLS OR install RTSP server if desired
-* Update rc.local to run required setup script on reboot
+* (DASH/HLS) Update rc.local to run required setup script on reboot
-* Create index.html file to view video stream at
+* (DASH/HLS) Create index.html file to view video stream at
 * Create systemd service and enable it

 If you will be compiling while running over SSH, please use in a background terminal like "tmux" or "screen".